Hiring Process Overview

 - Spatial Orientation

-Skills simulation test -This includes a variety of skills used by firefighters.
+2. Skills simulation test -This includes a variety of skills used by firefighters.
 Candidates have 6 minutes to complete the simulation stations.
 All stations must be successfully completed within the 6 minute time period.
-A facilitator walk with the candidate throughout their testing cycle.
+A facilitator walks with the candidate throughout their testing cycle.

-Video samples of each station are available online on our the Springfield MO Fire Department Facebook page.
+Video samples of each station are available online on the Springfield MO Fire Department Facebook page.

 The following segments of the sequential course must be completed in 6 minutes or less: